sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

    </thead>
    <tr>
       <td><img src="images/azure_resource.png"><b>Azure Resource Group Deployment</b></td>
-      <td>creates an resource group with App Service plan and App Service  </td>
+      <td>Uses the provided ARM template to create a resource group with App Service plan and App Service  </td>
    </tr>
    <tr>
       <td><img src="images/webapp.png"> <b>Azure App Service Deploy</b></td>
-      <td>deploys a PHP application to App service</td>
+      <td>deploys a PHP application to the created App service</td>
    </tr>
    <tr>
   </table>

-## Excercise 3: Trigger CI with code change
+## Excercise 3: Trigger CI and CD with code change

 **PHP** is an interpreted language, so we dont have to compile the code, instead let's archive the files to be used in the release task for deployment.
-We will update the code to trigger CI-CD using **Hosted build agent**
+We will update the code to trigger CI-CD using **Hosted build agent**.

 1. Go to **Code** tab and navigate to the below path to edit the file.